Email bounce management

 Exceptions

-Cumulative logic won’t apply if the email property doesn't match the recipient in the soft bounce events counted in the cumulative bounce.
-For example, when the email property was updated.
+Cumulative logic doesn't apply if the email property doesn't match the recipient in the soft bounce events counted toward the cumulative tota.
+For example, if the email property was updated between bounces.

 Cumulative bounce settings

-You can customize the number of soft bounces required for temporary suppression and its duration within Project settings.
+You can customize the number of soft bounces required before temporary suppression is triggered, and how long the suppression lasts.

 - Number of soft bounces before suppression: The default is 3 for optimal results.
-However, if you see a pattern in your bounce data, consult your consultant or email specialist about changing this parameter.
+If you notice patterns in your bounce data, consult your consultant or email specialist before adjusting this value.

-- Temporary suppression duration: The default is 14 days (min 1, max 180).
-Adjust this period based on your sending frequency.
+- Temporary suppression duration: Default is 14 days (minimum 1, maximum 180).
+Adjust based on your sending frequency.

 Invalidate contacts

-When an email permanently bounces (hard bounce, preblocked, or cumulative bounce), Bloomreach Engagement automatically invalidates the contact to prevent future emails.
+When an email permanently bounces—through a hard bounce, preblocked status, or cumulative soft bounces—Bloomreach automatically invalidates the contact to prevent future sends.

-:- This action ensures the profile is excluded from all future email campaigns.
+email_invalidis set totrue.
+This excludes the profile from all future email campaigns. - An

 - contact_info: The affected email address.